 Tucked away in the south of Kerry, known as the Kingdom county is a little town called Kenmare.
 One of the main routes to get to this little place is through the mountain pass from Killarney.

-From browsing in the local Kenmare Bookshop to trawling through the musical delights at Soundz of Music, there is so much to discover in Kenmare, food, art, music and sightseeing.
+From cute pubs to trawling through the musical delights at Soundz of Music, there is so much to discover in Kenmare, food, art, music and sightseeing.

 Below is our suggested one day itinerary for Kenmare, County Kerry.